Sch3lp/resume/resume.md

 >  I excel at boosting a community through my addictive enthusiasm
 >  and inspiring bottom-up initiatives.
->  I believe in continuous improvement, software craftsmanship,
+>  I believe in continuous improvement, software crafting,
 >  integrity, remaining true to myself,
 >  collaboration and delivering what matters.